Hashtag Web3 Logo

 Wrapping creates economic implications:

-Liquidity Fragmentation: Bitcoin exists natively on Bitcoin, as WBTC on Ethereum, as wrapped Bitcoin on Solana, etc. Liquidity is fragmented.
+• Liquidity Fragmentation: Bitcoin exists natively on Bitcoin, as WBTC on Ethereum, and as wrapped Bitcoin on Solana.
+This leads to fragmented liquidity.

-Bridge Risk Premium: WBTC yields slightly less than native Bitcoin to account for custodian risk.
-Rational pricing reflects risk.
+• Bridge Risk Premium: WBTC yields slightly less than native Bitcoin to account for custodian risk.
+Rational pricing reflects this risk.

-Fee Structure: Wrapping/unwrapping costs fees.
-If fees are high, arbitrage is less profitable, discouraging wrapping.
+• Fee Structure: Wrapping and unwrapping incur fees.
+If fees are high, arbitrage becomes less profitable, discouraging wrapping.

-Capital Efficiency: Wrapped assets enable deploying capital where yields are highest regardless of native chain.
+• Capital Efficiency: Wrapped assets enable deploying capital where yields are highest, regardless of the native chain.

 Wrapped Token Risks